anant0301/DeviceDrivers/Lab/Lab 1/Ex1.md

 ### Terms used ###
-Stand-alone Daemon: basically a daemon that gives information to other process doesn't need any input from other process super server Daemon Maange Daemons: Daemon that starts other servers when needed
+Stand-alone Daemon: basically a daemon that gives information to other process doesn't need any input from other process super server Daemon / Manage Daemons: Daemon that starts other servers when needed

 Sno| Daemon | Description
 ---|---|---